ryman1/keeweb-wiki/Supported-Platforms.md

 - Edge
 - Opera

-IE was abandoned by Microsoft, we don't support it anymore.
+IE is abandoned by Microsoft, we don't support it anymore.

 ## Desktop
 Same as [electron](https://www.electronjs.org/docs/tutorial/support#supported-platforms):